-Project Overview: Funds will be used to stabilize and expand mobile crisis services in Western Lane County, Southern Lane County, and the Eugene/Springfield metro area.
-Funds will purchase vehicles for mobile crisis response.
+Project Overview: Funds are being used to stabilize and expand mobile crisis services in Western Lane County, Southern Lane County, and the Eugene/Springfield metro area.
+To date, four vehicles have been purchased for mobile crisis outreach.
 Services are accessed through 911 or homeless street outreach.